Discover the local area around Scarcroft Park, Yorkshire

 In 1948 the site became the headquarters of the then Yorkshire Electricity Board.
 The building was extended significantly, and in the 1970s a separate office block was added.
 With privatisation, ownership passed to npower, who sold the site in 2012.
 It subsequently became derelict.

-Audley plans to restore and maintain the listed building, and to improve the site with extensive planting and landscaping to enhance the setting and encourage wildlife.
-The modern buildings will be replaced with more sympathetic architecture.
+Audley restored the listed building and improved the site with extensive planting and landscaping to enhance the setting and encourage wildlife.
+Find out more about Scarcroft Lodge.